mdkma/biometrics-exam-questions/README.md

 > The following two models are from the different speakers saying the same vowel.
 Please try to define some necessary features to divide these two models.
 ![q3](img/3.png)

-❓do we need to analyze these two figure specificly?
+❓do we need to analyze these two figure specifically?

 Feature set: cadence, frequency, pitch and tone of an individual's voice

 * frequency-ban analysis
-* identification from spectrograms
+* identification from spectrograms(energy distribution of speech signal)
-* use of coarticulation
+* use of coarticulation(analyze the points of spectrograph where coarticulation takes place)
-* formant frequencies
-* pitch contours
+* formant frequencies(position of the resonances can determine the differences between the speakers)
+* pitch contours(variation of the pitch during the period of utterance)
 * features derived from linear prediction

 ### 4

 > Face detection & location is an important stage in face recognition.
 There are two main types, i.e., statistics-based and Knowledge-based, to implement this function.
 Each type could include a few methods.
 Could you show at least one method for each type and roughly explain how to work?

+Statistics-based method

+* Subspace method

+Find the subspace of face images which shown common features of faces, which is a good representation of face

+* NN method

+Two-class classification: face/non-face.
+Need to train the NN with face and non-face images.
+But many kinds of non-face images which are not collected, and slow.

+Knowledge-based method

+* Distribution ruler of gray-value-based
+* Contour ruler
+* Color information

+Detect faces with the use of color information of face, as usually color of faces are different from that of background color in an image.

+* Movement information
+* Symmetry information

 ### 5